-Minnesota residents forced to state home address at local school board meeting in order to speak
+Minnesota residents required to state home address at local school board meeting in order to speak

 "Open forum participants are prohibited from calling out or addressing any individual school board or school district staff member," Sapp also stated before residents were allowed to speak.

-"Crowd noise, or any sort of grandstanding during open forum, including applause, talking, hollering, or any outburst will result in open forum being closed.
+"Crowd noise, or any sort of grandstanding during open forum, including applause, talking, hollering or any outburst will result in open forum being closed.
 Further, beginning at the Nov.
 1 school board meeting, open forum participation will be limited to those individuals who wish to speak to an item on the board agenda."

 Residents at the Oct.
-4 meeting were also required to state their home addresses, but were not required to do so at a meeting on Sept.
+4 meeting were also required to state their home addresses but were not required to do so at a meeting on Sept.
 20.

 CLICK FOR THE LATEST ON THE CORONAVIRUS

-Mankato residents have mostly shared their concerns about a resolution passed by the board on Aug.
+Mankato residents have mostly shared their concerns about a resolution passed by the board Aug.
 18 that requires face masks for all "Mankato Area Public Schools K-8 students and staff regardless of vaccination status when inside district buildings and on school buses."
 That resolution also requires weekly testing for unvaccinated staff members.

 Sapp and other members of the school board did not respond to multiple requests for comment on the new requirements.